aidyp/adp/content/post/internet-explorer.md

 ### mission: new zealand

-I've never been to New Zealand, and I've always wanted to go.
-Corona has put a stop to regular travel, but not to our regular programming.
-Let's go.
+I've never been to New Zealand and I've always wanted to go.
+Covid-19 has put a stop to regular travel, but not to our regular programming.
+Let's go!

 The New Zealand government website seems a good destination.
 Their website, `www.govt.nz`, is found at `103.28.251.187`.

-### traceroute
+### mapping it out

 First step is to run the `traceroute` program.
-Now we have a logical map of the path between us and New Zealand
+This will give us the logical path between us and New Zealand
 ```
 picard@voyager: traceroute www.govt.nz
 /* the first few IP addresses are redacted,